Configuring authentication with a user certificate

-This section explains how to use an authentication method with a user certificate to set up SSL VPN tunnels with the SNS firewall.
-If you do not wish to use an authentication method with a user certificate, proceed to the next section.
+This section explains how to configure authentication with a user certificate to set up SSL VPN tunnels with the SNS firewall.

 Requirements

-• Stormshield SSL VPN clients in version 5.
-Earlier versions of the Stormshield SSL VPN client and third-party SSL VPN clients, such as OpenVPN Connect, are not compatible.
+- Stormshield SSL VPN clients in version 5.1.1 or higher.
+Do note that third-party SSL VPN clients, such as OpenVPN Connect, are not compatible.

-• SSL certificate method enabled and configured in Authentication > Available Methods on the SNS firewall.
+- SSL certificate method configured in Authentication > Available Methods on the SNS firewall.
 For more information, refer to the section Authentication > Available methods tab > Certificate (SSL) in the v4 user guide or v5 user guide, depending on the SNS version used.

-• Rules created, allowing users to authenticate through the SSL Certificate method in the Authentication > Authentication Policy module on the SNS firewall.
-Adapt the information in the section Configuring the authentication policy to obtain this configuration.
+- Rules created, allowing users to authenticate through the SSL Certificate method in the Authentication > Authentication Policy module on the SNS firewall.
+Adapt the information in the section Configuring the authentication policy in this case.

 Setting up an SSL VPN tunnel by authenticating with a user certificate